Expecting The Unexpected: Towards Broad Out-Of-Distribution Detection: Distribution Shift Types in BROAD

 In this study, we propose \multilabel{}, a new benchmark for a type of distribution shift that, to the best of our knowledge, has not been previously investigated within the context of Out-of-Distribution (OOD) detection.
 We specifically focus on \emph{multiple labels} samples, which consist of at least two distinct classes from the training set occupying a substantial portion of the image.

-Consider a classifier trained to differentiate dogs from cats; an image featuring both a dog and a cat side-by-side presents an ambiguous label, and classifying it as either dog or cat would be erroneous.
+Consider a classifier trained to differentiate dogs from cats; the label of an image featuring a dog next to a cat is ambiguous, and classifying it as either dog or cat is erroneous.
 In safety-critical applications, this issue could result in unpredictable outcomes and requires precautionary measures, such as human intervention.
-For instance, a system tasked with identifying dangerous objects in images could misclassify an image featuring both a knife and a hat as safe by identifying the image as a hat.
+For example, a system tasked with identifying dangerous objects could misclassify an image featuring both a knife and a hat as safe by identifying the image as a hat.

 The \multilabel{} benchmark is constructed as a subset of the CoCo dataset~\citep{DBLP:journals/corr/LinMBHPRDZ14}, specifically, the 2017 training images.
-We first identify 17 CoCo classes that have equivalent counterparts in ImageNet (please refer to appendix \ref{appendix:ILSVRCoCo} for a comprehensive list of the selected CoCo classes and their ImageNet equivalents).
+We identify 17 CoCo classes that have equivalent counterparts in ImageNet (please refer to appendix \ref{appendix:ILSVRCoCo} for a comprehensive list of the selected CoCo classes and their ImageNet equivalents).
 We then filter the CoCo images to include only those containing at least two different classes among the selected 17.
 We calculate the total area occupied by each selected class and order the filtered images based on the portion of the image occupied by the second-largest class.
 The top 2000 images based on this metric constitute \multilabel{}.
 By design, each image in \multilabel{} contains at least two distinct ImageNet classes occupying substantial areas.